'Totally avoidable': 3 firms fined in Seattle crane collapse

 Two other companies that were investigated were not responsible, officials said.

 The companies have 15 days to appeal.
-Morrow did not immediately return an email seeking comment.
-In an emailed statement, GLY President Ted Herb said the Bellevue-based company was deeply concerned by the collapse, cooperated with investigators and had already made changes.
+Morrow did not respond to emails seeking comment about the fine or about the criminal investigation.
+Northwest Tower Crane Service declined to comment.
+In an emailed statement, GLY President Ted Herb said the Bellevue-based company was deeply concerned by the collapse, cooperated with the state's investigators and had already made changes.

 Brian Haight, crane program manager with the department, said that the manufacturer's instructions say the crane should be dismantled in sections.
 As a secondary crane is attached to the top of the section being removed, workers pull the pins for that section only, leaving the rest of the tower secure.
 The pins are about 16 inches (40 cm) long and weigh 26 pounds (11.79 kilograms).